 An increasing number of workplace romances are between more than just peers.
 The study found that 29 percent of employees have dated someone in a higher position than them, up from 23 percent a year ago.
 It's not just higher ups throughout an organization employees have dated, 15 percent of those surveyed have dated their direct boss.
 [See Related Story: Flirting with Trouble: Office Romances Can Prove Costly]

-Dating a boss isn't the only romantic risk some employees take.
-The research revealed that 17 percent of office romances involved at least one person who was married at the time.
-[Flirting with Trouble: Office Romances Can Prove Costly ]
+Dating someone higher on the corporate ladder isn't the only romantic risk some employees take.
+The research revealed that 19 percent of office relationships involved at least one person who was married at the time.

-Regardless of whether it is a peer or superior, not everyone in an office romance feels comfortable going public with their relationship.
-However, keeping a workplace relationship secret is easier said than done.
-Nearly 30 percent of those surveyed who were in an office romance have run into other colleagues while out with their sweethearts.
-When caught red-handed, 37 percent pretended they weren't dating, while 63 percent admitted to the relationship, the study found.
+Keeping those secrets is easier said than done, however.
+A previous study from CareerBuilder found that 30 percent of those who were in an office romance have run into other colleagues while out with their sweethearts.
+When caught red-handed, 37 percent pretended they weren't dating, while 63 percent admitted to the relationship.

 Not all workplace relationships involve romantic sparks, however.
-The research discovered that 8 percent of employees play it safe by having a platonic office "husband" or "wife."
+The research discovered that eight percent of employees play it safe by having a platonic office "husband" or "wife."